-It’s rare when we take a photograph the geometry of the shot doesn’t require any corrections or tweaking.
+It’s rare when we take a photograph and the geometry of the shot doesn’t require any corrections or tweaking.
 In fact, it is almost a certainty that, with most photos, we will have to correct various types of distortions and imperfections.

-The good is thing is that Lightroom gives us more than enough tools to deal with these issues.
+The good thing is that Lightroom gives us more than enough tools to deal with these issues.

-1. Lens Distortion (Barrel Distortion)
+Step 1.
+Fix Lens Distortion (Barrel Distortion)

 The main characteristic of lens distortion is when the straight lines in the real world appear to be bent or curved in the captured photograph.
 Lens distortion is a direct result of the lens design and, as a result, varies from lens to lens.

 There are two common types of lens distortion: Barrel Distortion and Pinch Distortion.

 Barrel Distortion is when straight lines are bent outward from the center.